shammishailaj/rocket/README.md

 [![Docker image](https://img.shields.io/badge/docker-astrocorp/rocket-blue.svg)](https://hub.docker.com/r/astrocorp/rocket)

-Automated deployment as fast and easy as possible. `rocket` is the `D` in CI/CD: It allows to easily deploy software across a large range of providers from any CI/CD pipeline.
+Automated software delivery as fast and easy as possible. `rocket` is the `D` in CI/CD: It allows to easily deliver software to a large range of providers from any CI/CD pipeline.

 1. [Installation](#installation)
 2. [Docker image](#docker-image)